Nick Land: Concepts

-Early work

-Land's work has been influential to the political philosophy of accelerationism.
-Land views capitalism as the driver of modernity and deterritorialization, advocating its use to dissolve existing social systems and reach a technological singularity.
+Vincent Le defines Land's work in general, from his time at Warwick to the 2000s, by its critique of anthropocentrism, particularly in Immanuel Kant's transcendental idealism and its denial of a reality beyond human comprehension.
+Land's work has been influential to the political philosophy of accelerationism; Land views capitalism as the driver of modernity and deterritorialization, advocating its use to dissolve existing social systems and reach a technological singularity.
 Along with the other members of CCRU, Land wove together ideas from the occult, cybernetics, science fiction, and poststructuralist philosophy to try to describe the phenomena of technocapitalist acceleration.

-Land coined the term hyperstition, a portmanteau of superstition and hyper, to describe something "equipoised between fiction and technology".
+His work would also incorporate what Le called "numbering practices", drawing upon mathematical concepts such as Cantor's set theory and Gödel's incompleteness theorems; as well as incorporating Kabbalah and numerology.
+Land coined the term hyperstition, a portmanteau of hyper and superstition, to describe something "equipoised between fiction and technology".
 According to Land, hyperstitions are ideas that, by their very existence as ideas, bring about their own reality.

-Later work

-Land has contributed to the Dark Enlightenment—also known as the neo-reactionary movement (NRx)—which opposes egalitarianism and democracy.
+Land later contributed to the Dark Enlightenment—also known as the neo-reactionary movement (NRx)—which opposes egalitarianism and democracy.
 According to reporter Dylan Matthews, Land believes democracy restricts accountability and freedom.
 His Dark Enlightenment work also contributes to his accelerationism; he views democratic and egalitarian policies as only delaying acceleration and the technocapital singularity.
 Thus, he prefers capitalist monarchies to pursue long-term technological progress, as he believes democracy focuses on short-term public interests.
 Shuja Haider notes, "His sequence of essays setting out its principles [has] become the foundation of the NRx canon."
 His writing has also discussed themes of scientific racism and eugenics, or what he has called "hyper-racism".
 Since 2016, he has increasingly been recognised as an inspiration for the alt-right.
 Land disputes that the NRx movement is a movement, and defines the alt-right as distinct from the NRx.
+Around this time, Land would also turn to writing abstract horror novellas, drawing upon writers such as H. P. Lovecraft as a vehicle for his philosophical critique of anthropocentrism.